Abuja-Kaduna rail: Passengers decry poor communication, inefficient services - Nigeria Today

 “ The issue of the seat, we have channel the complain to the management and they will response in the next one to two weeks, it will be resolved,” he said.

-The post Abuja-Kaduna rail: Passengers decry poor communication, inefficient services appeared first on BusinessDay : News you can trust.
+The post Abuja-Kaduna rail: Passengers decry poor communication, inefficient services appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG